Licister/Run_analysis/CodeBook.md

 The remaining variables are grouped here by the main feature name.
 Their values are the average for a certain activity of all the observations recorded from a certain subject.
 The values are normalized and bounded within [-1,1] since the original dataset had those values normalized as well.
 Below you can see the available combinations of the variable name: time or frequency, feature, mean or standard deviation, and axis.

 **"bodyacc":** body acceleration signals.
-The variables are the average of the means/standard deviations of the time/frequency of the body acceleration signals for the X/Y/Z axis for a particular activity and subject.The variable name can assume the following combinations:
+The variables are the average of the means/standard deviations of the time/frequency of the body acceleration signals for the X/Y/Z axis for a particular activity and subject.
+The variable name can assume the following combinations:
 * 3: **"tbodyacc.mean.x"**
 * 4: **"tbodyacc.mean.y"**
 * 5: **"tbodyacc.mean.z"**